kyle-github/littlesmalltalk/README.md

 The VM implements a simple stack-based execution environment for compiled Smalltalk code.

+## Size

 The base image has about 3400 objects.
 The web IDE has about 5200 objects.
+The interpreter executable is smaller than L2 cache on most recent CPUs and smaller than L1 on some.

 ## New Features and Changes from Version 4.0